tdewolff/minify/README.md

 - shortens color codes (by using hexadecimal color codes or color words)
 - shortens a few other values

-It is in need of a CSS tokenizer, preferably from another package, in future.
+It is in need of a CSS tokenizer in future, preferably from another package.

 ## Installation